-ELENA M. QUATTRONE* is a Law Clerk—Admission Pending—in the Health Care and Life Sciences practice, in the New York, office of Epstein Becker Green.
+ELENA M. QUATTRONE is an Associate in the Health Care and Life Sciences practice, in the New York office of Epstein Becker Green.

 - Assists health care clients in contracting for corporate formation, mergers, acquisitions, and various other business transactions

-- Assists clients in evaluating, developing, and implementing health care corporate compliance programs and compliance training programs
+- Assists clients in evaluating, developing, and implementing corporate compliance programs and compliance training programs